aidandlim/portfolio_camagru/README.md

 - Web & App developer who love traveling.

-- Wokred as full stack developer for 3 and half years.
+- Worked as a full-stack developer for 3 and a half years.

 - Studies computer science at De Anza College & 42 Silicon Valley.

-- Contact : ortivo.sol@gmail.com
+- Contact: ortivo.sol@gmail.com

 ---